thatandromeda/hamlet/docs/docs.md

 https://mitlibraries-hamlet.mit.edu/

 Environment Varibles defined in AWS for security reasons:
--All Database variables (these are standard and can put directly in your code) -SECRET_KEY - will be created by TS3 or provided by developer securely
+* All Database variables (these are standard and can put directly in your code)
+* `SECRET_KEY` - will be created by TS3 or provided by developer securely

-All other variables are defined with the config files of the .ebextensions folder and can be changed/modified and or added to for future use.
+All other variables are defined with the config files of the `.ebextensions` folder and can be changed/modified and or added to for future use.

 aws.amazon.com -
+* make sure you're on US Easts
 * search for S3
 * find the hamlet-models bucket
 * put model files there